Food Chemistry: Career, Course, Requirement, Earning

-Are you someone who likes analyzing, and improving the chemical composition of foods?
+Are you someone who likes improving and analyzing the chemical composition of foods?

 A lot of career options are available for these field professionals.
-As a Food chemist, you can work completely in the laboratory, or often in the field.
-Career paths are mostly guided by the area you choose to work in such as:
+As a Food chemist, you can work completely in the laboratory or often in the field.
+Career paths are guided mainly by the area you choose to work in, such as:

 - Food production